gaurav-11018/ReMIX-Chain/README.md

 -->

 # RemixChain - A Decentralized Platform for Remix Competitions and Collaborative Music Production
 RemixChain is a decentralized platform designed to host remix competitions for emerging DJs and electronic music producers.
 The platform aims to foster collaboration, creativity, and rewards participants with tokenized incentives and NFTs.
-Built on Ethereum and leveraging IPFS for metadata storage, RemixChain provides a seamless and user-friendly experience for artists, labels, DJs, and producers.
+Built on Ethereum and polygon leveraging IPFS for metadata storage, RemixChain provides a seamless and user-friendly experience for artists, labels, DJs, and producers.

 ## Important links: